manchal-02/redis-test/README.md

 python3 app.py
 ```

-Replace `your_ec2_instance_ip_here` with the IP address of your EC2 instance that's hosting the backend server, and `your_redis_instance_ip_here` with the IP address of your EC2 instance that has redis.
+Replace `your_public_instance_ip` with the public IP address of your EC2 instance that's hosting the frontend server, and `your_redis_instance_ip_here` with the private IP address of your EC2 instance that has redis.

 ### Conclusion:
 You should now have a basic understanding of how to set up a Redis-backed counter using Flask and Python.
 This is a simple example, but it can be expanded upon to build more complex applications.